sheila-NAA/Cache_function/README.md

 ### Introduction

-This second programming assignment is an R function that is able to cache potentially time-consuming computations.
+This project is an R
+function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast operation.
 However, for a very long vector, it may take too long to